Shape Ship

 Zombie projects

-Deadlines slip, scope balloons
+Deadlines slip, scope balloons, and projects drag on

 Shaping before building

-Problems defined, risks explored
+Problems are defined, risks explored, scope contained

 Appetite over estimates